ecastle109/walk-to-the-sea-website/content/digital-essays/edcosh.md

 ---
-location: beacon-hill
+location: old-state-house
-title: An essay about Beacon Hill
+title: Stories from the Old State House
 author: Edward Castleman
 ---

+# **Stories from the Old State House**